Powder Coating vs. Wet Paint and Plating

 Powder coating is a finishing process in which a coating is applied electrostatically to a surface as a free-floating, dry powder before heat is used to finalize the coating.
 The powder can be made of any number of products: polyester, polyurethane, polyester-epoxy, straight epoxy, and acrylics.
 Powder coating is a finishing process that yields a thick, hard finish that is tougher than conventional paints.
 Powder coating can be found on a range of products, from household appliances to automobile parts.

 Powder coating can be accomplished through one of two processes: thermosets and thermoplastics.
-Thermosetting involves additional chemicals which react to the powder during heating.
+Thermosetting involves additional chemicals that react to the powder during heating.
 Thermoplastics have no additional chemicals and instead just melt and flow into the final coating.
 Both processes of powder coating look quite similar except for this distinguishing feature.
-The thermoset or thermoplastic powder is created by taking the powder input and binding the items together, heating the mixture, rolling out the product, and then breaking the polymer product into chips which can be ground into a fine powder.
+The thermoset or thermoplastic powder is created by taking the powder input and binding the items together.
+Secondly, heating the mixture, rolling out the product, and then breaking the polymer product into chips.
+Finally, can be ground into a fine powder.

 The sprayed powder coating is then cured at temperatures as high as 400 degrees for ten minutes so that the finish can set onto the object.
 While setting, the powder melts and flows around the object.
 The heat not only melts the powder but binds the polymer into a heavier polymer that bonds in a tight network-like finish.
 The curing not only coats the sheet metal product, but it also binds the polymer into a tighter, heavier finish.

-The benefits of wet paint and plating are quite complimentary to powder coating.
-First, wet paint is ideal for products which cannot be heated for powder coating because wet paint does not require an oven for finishing.
+The benefits of wet paint and plating are quite complementary to coating.
+First, wet paint is ideal for products that cannot be heated for powder coating.
+Wet paint does not require an oven for finishing.
 Second, wet paint can produce a wider range of colors than powder coating so more custom color work could require spray painting and plating.
 Third, wet paint and plating can produce a much thinner finish than powder coating.
-Products with demand a thin finish can benefit greatly from wet paint.
-Finally, wet paint is a much more economic finishing process, particularly for smaller jobs.
+Products that demand a thin finish can benefit greatly from wet paint.
+Finally, wet paint is a much more economical finishing process, particularly for smaller jobs.